 2. We will assign you both example papers - you decide which one to review, but it is to your advantage to read the second paper, as both will be discussed in the workshop

-3. You will have 2 weeks to submit your review - that's it!
+3. You will have 2 weeks to submit your review

 Then, on May 4, you will be joined CVIR Editor-in-Chief Klaus Hausegger and CVIR Editors Tiago Bilhim, Miltos Krokidis, and Bien Soo Tan to have a lively discussion where you can exchange your peer review comments with other reviewers and the editors will discuss their thoughts on the papers from their perspective.

 Click here to register